pulumi/terraform-provider-google-beta/website/docs/r/iap_brand.html.markdown

 programmatically via API.
 To convert it into an external brands please use the GCP Console.

 ~> **Note:** Brands can only be created once for a Google Cloud project and the underlying Google API doesn't not support DELETE or PATCH methods.
-Destroying a Terraform-managed Brand will remove it from state but *will not delete it from Google Cloud.*
+Destroying a provider-managed Brand will remove it from state but *will not delete it from Google Cloud.*

 To get more information about Brand, see: